Personal Fitness Trainer & Health Coach

 EXTREME HIP DIPS WORKOUT

-They may be brought on by several different things, including the structure of your bones or being pregnant.
+Several things, including the structure of your bones or pregnancy, may bring them on.

-Your hip dips are a feature of your body shape that cannot be altered by changes in your diet or workout routine.
+Your hip dips are a feature of your body shape that changes in your diet or workout routine cannot alter.
 Hip dips can be caused by increased muscle mass or higher body fat levels.

 Related Hip Dips Causes